-Despite the many discussions of school enrolment in the literature in developing countries, little is known about the predictors of school enrolment educational less developed zone, using the theory of planned behaviour.
-Thus, the purpose of this study is to identify the school predictors of enrolment educational less developed zone.
-The aspiration of every nation is to have a resilient, competitive, and educational system that meets, not only the economic needs of the nation, but more importantly the socio-economic development of the country, and to promote educational inclusion.
+Despite the many discussions of school enrolment in the literature in developing countries, little is known about the of school enrolment predictors in educational less developed zone, using the theory of planned behaviour.
+Thus, the purpose of this study is to identify the of school predictors enrolment educational less developed zone.
+The aspiration of every nation is to have a resilient, competitive, and dynamic educational system that meets, not only the economic needs of the nation, but more socio-economic importantly the development of the country, and to promote educational inclusion.
 Thus, this study would not only benefit scholars in the field, but also all the stakeholders in the educational system, particularly policy makers and schools, by helping to strengthen the future strategic directions related to social marketing of schools.
 After this foregoing introduction, the rest of the paper is divided into literature review, methodology, analysis/discussion, and conclusion.